timfayz/authentic-linux/README.md

 ![screenshot](https://pre00.deviantart.net/96d5/th/pre/f/2010/175/b/6/dwm__float__by_edma2.png)

-Install Linux *the hard way*.
-For those who love minimalism, simplicity and mindfulness of what's going on under the hood.
-Congnitive load is higher than usual!
+Whant to install Linux *the hard way*?
+Love minimalism, simplicity and mindfulness of what's going on under the hood?
+This is what you need! :] Be carefull, congnitive load is higher than usual!
 So don't try to do it *one* day/week/month.
 Be patient, calm and detached.
 If it burdens you - f\*ck it!

 ## Stack
-These tools are chosen carefully and wisely.
+All the stack was carefully selected under the following conditions: simplicity, small footprint, ...

 [base]
 * Syslinux - as bootloader for any Linux distribution